 - Fresh, lively wines

-The winter months were mild above average.
-April was clearly too wet and also a little too mild.
-May 2019 goes down in weather history as an unusually cool month, namely the coolest May since 1991.
-It was also cloudy with recurring rain.
-This led to a delayed full flowering.
-This was followed by a hot June with a pronounced heat wave at the end of the month, which led to some new temperature records.
-August was warmer than average, with mostly balanced rainfall.
+The winter months were exceptionally mild.
+April was too wet and also a too mild.
+May 2019 unusually cool - the coolest May since 1991.
+It was also cloudy with repeated rain.
+This led to a delayed flowering, which was followed by a hot June with a pronounced heat wave at the end of the month.
+August was warmer than average with balanced rainfall.
 September was slightly warmer than the long-term average.
-The most striking event was a winter onset up to medium altitudes on 8 September, stopping potential rot.
+The most striking event was a winter onset up to medium altitudes on 8 September, which stopping potential rot.
 The main harvest began in mid-September.
-For the first time, we started harvesting earlier and avoided overripe grape material.
+For the first time, we started picking earlier and avoided overripe grape material.